What an ATS Actually Does

 2. Your resume has formatting the parser can't read

-Tables, text boxes, columns, headers and footers, icons next to skill names, graphics-heavy templates — all of these cause parsing errors in many ATS systems.
-Content inside these elements either gets scrambled or ignored entirely.
+Tables, text boxes, columns, headers and footers, icons next to skill names, graphics-heavy templates — these break parsing in most ATS systems.
+Content gets scrambled or ignored.

 Element ATS Safe?
 Notes